Aultbea, Ormiscaig and Bualnaluib were crofting villages where meagre livings were extracted

 1. Catherine Smeaton (nee McIver) (1852-1925)

 Catherine McIver was born, probably in the Aultbea area (her death certificate gives place of birth almost certainly incorrectly as Glasgow), in 1852.
 She arrived in Victoria with her parents in 1861, aged 9.
-She gave birth to William James McIver at Mooroopna on 11 July 1878 - no father given.
-William Mclver stayed in Victoria until at least 1911 and settled in New Zealand at Temuka where he married Mary Proudlock 11 July 1916.
-He died at Temuka 2 March 1940
+She gave birth to William James McIver (1878-1940) at Mooroopna on 11 July 1878 - no father given.
+William Mclver stayed in Victoria but moved to New Zealand in 1911 at Temuka where he married Mary Proudlock (1886-1945) on 11 July 1916.
+Mary's parents were John Proudlock and Ellen (nee Taylor, who was born in Northumberland UK in 1865.
+William McIver died at Temuka 2 March 1940, and Mary five years later.

 Catherine married Peter Smeaton at the Presbyterian manse Mooroopna on 19 January 1885 [m/c 885] .
 At the time of the wedding Peter Smeaton was a farmer of North Mooroopna.
 They had four children at Mooroopna before moving to Eugowra in NSW in the early 1890s.
 A fifth child was born while at Eugowra.
 Catherine Mclver died 26th July 1925 [d/c 14963] and is buried in the Parkes cemetery.
 For more details see the Smeaton file